← Back to Blog

 The Simple Distinction

-A resume (from the French word meaning "summary") is a concise, targeted document — typically one to two pages — that summarizes your most relevant professional experience, skills, and qualifications for a specific job.
+A resume is a concise, targeted document — typically one to two pages — that summarizes your most relevant professional experience, skills, and qualifications for a specific job.
 It is customized for each application.
 The core philosophy of a resume is selection and relevance: include only the experience, skills, and achievements that are most directly relevant to the specific role you are applying for right now.

-A CV (Curriculum Vitae) — Latin for "course of life" — is a comprehensive record of your entire academic and professional history.
+A CV (Curriculum Vitae) is a comprehensive record of your entire academic and professional history.
 Unlike a resume, a CV is designed to be exhaustive rather than selective.
 It includes your full work history, complete education and academic credentials, research projects, publications, presentations, grants, awards, professional memberships, certifications, and teaching experience.
 A CV grows over time as your career develops — it is a living document with no page limit.

 The Terminology Difference by Country